apptainer/singularity-userdocs/singularity_and_docker.rst

 =======================

 When using Docker, you typically run as root, meaning that root’s home at ``/root`` is where things will install given a specification of home.
-This is fine when you stay in Docker, or if the content at ``/root`` doesn’t need any kind of write access, but generally can lead to a lot of bugs because it is, after all, root’s home.
+This situation is fine when you stay in Docker, or if the content at ``/root`` doesn’t need any kind of write access, but generally it can lead to a lot of bugs because it is, after all, root’s home.
 This leads us to best practice #1.

 Don’t install anything to root’s home, ``/root``.